rtheo/SATbox/README.md

-# SATbox V.1:
-Under Construction (Heavy refactoring - Bugs may lurk anywhere inside!)

-A toolbox for exploring fractality in satisfiability (SAT) problems
+# SATbox: A toolbox for exploring fractality in satisfiability (SAT) problems

-(Guidelines to appear in a forthcoming publication.)
+(The full methodology shall be explained in a forthcoming publication.)

-The core eval function uses a purely functional approach with a universal indicator function over any interval.
+The core eval function uses a purely functional approach with a universal indicator function over any search interval.

 The hierarchical classification used here is described in the below table